noris-network/koris/docs/architecture.rst

 basic understanding of both programming language, plus an understanding of OpenStack and Kubernetes.

-Koris uses Python to communicate with the OpenStack API to provision virtual machines and to configure a loadbalancer to serve HTTP request to the Kubernetes API.
+Kiosk uses Python to communicate with the OpenStack API to provision virtual machines and to configure a loadbalancer to serve HTTP request to the Kubernetes API.